Login

 🤔 Code Explainer

-Line 1: Ask for user's age and store in the variable
+Line 1: Ask the user for their age and store it as a string in the variable

 age